DanielPickens/Phantoms/README.md

 * press ESC to escape the game

 ## Contributing
 Pull requests are welcome.
-Steps to contribute:

-- Fork the project.
-- Make your feature addition or bug fix.
-- Add tests for it.
-This is important so that we don't break it in a future version unintentionally.
-- Commit.
-- Submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.